 The real difficulty with applying education on the latest brain research is knowing exactly how to manipulate the environment outside the student in order to affect what occurs on the inside.
-Proponents of brain base learning have done scant studies on what kind of manipulation actually works.
+Proponents of brain-based learning have done scant studies on what kind of manipulation actually works.
 Instead they hone in on a few facts about how the brain works and stretch conclusions as far as possible to redesign education.
 One study I read recently honestly admitted “After a very selective summary of what is known from brain research about how the brain learns, implications were drawn concerning the influence this new knowledge may have…” (1) So we are supposed change the classroom environment based on mere implications and hope it works?

 Another finding shows how a large portion of learning is done unconsciously.
 We gather new information when we are not trying and we do not realize it.
 We pick up peripheral sights and sounds all of the time and tuck these away in our brains.
 That presents a real challenge as far as developing strategies for brain based learning.
-If the students do not realize when they are learning how easy will it be for someone on the outside to determine when this unconscious act of learning is increasing or decreasing.
+If the students do not realize when they are learning how easy will it be for someone on the outside to determine when this unconscious act of learning is occurring?

-Last, we come to the research showing that that brains learn more in sensory rich environments.
+Finally, we come to the research showing that that brains learn more in sensory rich environments.
 So educators are encouraged to redecorate the rooms frequently, but they better make sure that these decorations actually reinforce what they want students to learn.
 Surroundings that are too interesting can distract students from listening to the instructor.
 I recall the English class with a map of London, including pictures of all the well-known tourist sites.
 I left knowing more about how to vacation in London than how to apply the rules of English grammar.